macauff/macauff/docs/inputs.rst

 ``psf_fwhms``

 The Full-Width-At-Half-Maximum of each filter's Point Spread Function (PSF), in the same order as in ``filt_names``.
 These are used to simulate the PSF if ``include_perturb_auf`` is set to ``True``, and are unnecessary otherwise.
 Should be a space-separated list of floats.

-``dens_mags``

-The magnitude, in each bandpass -- the same order as ``filt_names`` -- down to which to count the number of nearby sources when deriving the local normalising density of each object.
-Should be space-separated floats, of the same number as those given in ``filt_names``.

 ``snr_mag_params_path``